ansys/pyprimemesh/doc/source/user_guide/surfer.rst

     mesh_util.read(input_file)

     # Surface mesh the geometry with curvature sizing
-    # Set mininum and maximum sizing to use for curvature refinement
+    # Set minimum and maximum sizing to use for curvature refinement
     mesh_util.surface_mesh(min_size=0.27, max_size=5.5)